avogel3/dotfiles/README.md

 This is where I push my dotfiles so that I have a backup.
 If you see something you link feel free to "smash that star button".

-My config is largely influenced my experience using the [dotmatrix](https://github.com/Hashrocket/dotmatrix) project by [Hashrocket](https://github.com/Hashrocket).
+My config is largely influenced from my experience using the [dotmatrix](https://github.com/Hashrocket/dotmatrix) project by [Hashrocket](https://github.com/Hashrocket).
 In this repo, you'll definitely see someplaces where I borrowed from their config.

 Anyways, thanks for stopping by.